What are my service charges and sinking fund?

 We collect sinking fund contributions through the service charge, and hold it in trust in an account that makes interest.
 The interest is added to the fund each year.
 You will receive an annual statement in July that gives details of the balance of the fund, how much interest has been earned after tax and the money that has been paid in and out.
 Only you (the leaseholder) benefits from any interest received on this money.

-If you are a leaseholder or shared owner, when you sell your property the contributions you’ve made will remain in the sinking fund attached to your property.
+As a leaseholder or shared owner, when you sell your property the contributions you’ve made will remain in the sinking fund attached to your property.
 Your buyer’s solicitor will generally ask if there is a sinking fund to cover the cost of major one-off works and this should make your home more attractive to buyers.
 Our solicitors have to declare future major works that are planned to a property as well as provide information of the sinking fund balance when a sale/purchase is in process.

 The sinking fund does not cover general maintenance.
 We are unable to predict when a tile may fall off a roof (general maintenance) but we can predict when a whole roof's (major planned works) life span will expire.
-General maintenance is billed separately with your service charges and does not get deducted from your sinking fund.

 Ground rent is a regular payment required under the terms of a lease to be paid by the leaseholder to the freeholder.
 A ground rent is created when a freehold piece of land or building is sold on a long lease.
 Ground rent on land provides an income to the land owner.